 Perhaps this strange, almost dichotomous character has come about through a unique series of events.
 Perhaps the role Audemars Piguet plays within the wider watchmaking landscape is to thank for it.
 You see, Patek Philippe is a name associated with an idea of luxury more than it is any particular model.
 Yes, the Nautilus is mega-famous.
 Yes, the Calatrava is a classic.
 But just uttering those four syllables can conjure an image of luxury beyond compare.

-It does not seem feasible to know about Audemars Piguet without first learning of the Royal Oak.
-As such, the brand’s most enduring icon acts as a gatekeeper to a wondrous world of watchmaking wizardry.
-Beyond the Royal Oak collection (which we’ll cover in detail below), Audemars Piguet offers ladies’ watches, concept watches, classically-styled timepieces, the new, highly controversial Code 11:59 series, and more.
-The current collection’s diversity may come as a surprise to newcomers, but AP has been in the watchmaking game a long time, and a potted history of success and near-calamity is to thank for a bank of experience rivaled by few other marques in our industry.
+When learn about the history of Audemars Piguet, it does not seem feasible to know about the brand without first learning of the AP Royal Oak.
+As such, the brand's most enduring icon acts as a gatekeeper to a wondrous world of watchmaking wizardry.
+Beyond the Royal Oak collection (which we'll cover in detail below), Audemars Piguet offers ladies' watches, concept watches, classically-styled timepieces, the new, highly controversial Audemars Piguet Code 11:59 series, and more.
+The current collection's diversity may come as a surprise to newcomers, but AP has been in the watchmaking game a long time, and a potted history of success and near-calamity is to thank for a bank of experience rivaled by few other marques in our industry.

 Founded in 1875 by Jules Louis Audemars and Edward Auguste Piguet, the brand established its reputation toward the end of the 19th century by devising award-winning movements that buoyed the brand’s expansion throughout the western world.
 However, these rosy beginnings would soon be forgotten during a period of metaphorical and literal tragedy.
 The “Panic of 1907” saw the New York Stock exchange fall by almost 50% over a three-week period.
 It badly damaged AP’s performance in the American market.
 World War I broke out in 1914, and following the fall of Russian Tsar Nicholas II, the brand’s Russian interests were all but wiped out.